In Conversation With Saurajay Nanda, Founder, Chambers of Saurajay Nanda

 What is your success mantra and what advice would you give to others wanting to tread a similar path?

+For people starting off, devoting time and critically analysing judgments, at the back of one’s own analysis, to elicit why some arguments were accepted and others rejected, is irreplaceable.
 This is one way to foster the growth of an analytical mind developed through questioning and testing.
-This ‘why’ needs to be taken through to its logical end, and includes testing any and views of a senior.
+This ‘why’ needs to be taken through to its logical end, and includes testing judgments and views of others irrespective of the age.

 Creating a solid base is key.